 Headwind No. 2: Risk aversion may be holding women back

 Women tend to be more concerned about market volatility and mismanaging their investments than men, the study finds.
 Pre-retirees, according to the study, are more likely to worry than retirees.

 While nearly all women say they want their investments to grow during retirement (97 percent), women are less comfortable with investment risk and tend to believe they should become considerably more conservative in retirement than their male counterparts, according to the study.
-Women who work with a financial advisor (71 percent) are more likely to say their advisor recommended that they invest more aggressively.
+Women who work with a financial professional (71 percent) are more likely to say their professional recommended that they invest more aggressively.

 Educational sessions may be in order on investing, the power of compound interest, and how best to help protect retirement savings from deep losses just before and just after retirement.
 The study indicates that the more savers understand investments, the more likely they are to potentially take advantage of opportunities.